philippe44/SpotConnect/README.md

 ## Installing

-1. Pre-built binaries are in bin/ directory of reach repository (spotupnp or spotraop).
-You can download the whole repository as a zip file, clone it using git, or go to the [bin/ folder in the web interface](https://github.com/philippe44/SpotConnect/tree/master/bin) and download the version that matches your OS.
-It's also possible to download files manually in a terminal by typing (e.g. for spotupnp arm version)<br/>`wget https://raw.githubusercontent.com/philippe44/SpotConnect/master/spotupnp/bin/spotupnp-linux--arm`
+1. Pre-built binaries are in the zip file (both spotupnp or spotraop), use the version that matches your OS.
+You can also look at releases
 ```
 For UPnP/Sonos, the file is `spotupnp-<os>-<platform>` (so `airupnp-macos-arm64` for UPnP/Sonos on MacOS + arm CPU)
 ```